Tips for Parenting a Child With Autism

 6. Assess Your Child's Need for Medication

 While there is no medication for autism, there are drugs for specific symptoms that kids with autism might display.
-As an example, the FDA approved Risperdal in 2006 for the treatment of irritability in children and teens with autism.
-Short attention spans can sometimes be improved with stimulant drugs that are used to treat ADD or ADHD.
-Children with autism who have anxiety, depression, or OCD behaviors can often be treated with anti-depressants.
+For example, short attention spans can sometimes be improved with stimulant drugs that are used to treat ADD or ADHD.
+Children with autism who have anxiety, depression, or OCD behaviors can often be treated with antidepressants.

 Drugs have a limited role in improving symptoms of autism.
 However, some may help prevent self-injury and other behaviors that are causing difficulty.
 Medicines may also take a child with autism to a functional level at which they can benefit from other treatments.